 It is used to fill desserts like cream puffs, eclairs, donuts, tarts, and cakes.
 It is also often used as a cake filling, specifically for the Boston Cream Pie.

-You can eat it straight up, like a pudding, but one of my favourite ways to use it is in a Diplomat Cream.
+You can eat it straight up, like a pudding, but one of my favorite ways to use it is in a Diplomat Cream.
 It’s a lightened-up version where equal parts of pastry cream and whipped cream are folded together.

-How to Make the Perfect Pastry Cream (Creme Patissiere)
+How to Make Pastry Cream (Creme Patissiere)

 I’m going to walk you through step-by-step on how to make creme patissiere yourself at home.
 It only takes a few simple ingredients, about 20 minutes, and some patience while it cools and sets.